misharepbel/PW-4-Project/README.md

 - [x] **Grade 3.5** – All of Grade 3.0 plus unit and integration tests - CatalogService contains dedicated test suites.
 - [x] **Grade 4.0** – All of Grade 3.5 plus JWT with registration, login, password reset, account editing, user roles, cart processing and email receipts - Implemented across UserService, CartService, OrderService and NotificationService.
 - [x] **Grade 4.5** – All of Grade 4.0 deployed as microservices (at least three services) - ApiGateway and six domain services communicate via Kafka.
-- [x] **Grade 5.0** – All of Grade 4.5 packaged as Docker images and using technologies like Kafka or MediatR - Docker Compose builds the stack and services use Kafka and MediatR for messaging.
+- [x] **Grade 5.0** – All of Grade 4.5 packaged as Docker images and using technologies like Kafka or MediatR - Docker Compose builds the stack and services use Kafka and MediatR
-## Product Cache Events
-CatalogService publishes a `ProductCacheEvent` containing all products whenever the catalog changes or on startup.
-CartService subscribes to this topic and keeps an in-memory cache to validate product IDs before items are added to a cart.

 ## API Endpoints
 Below is a short description of the available endpoints in each service and how they are secured.